antononcube/WL-JavaTriesWithFrequencies-paclet/README.md

-# WL-JavaTriesWithFrequencies-paclet
+# WL-FunctionalParsers-paclet
-Wolfram Language (aka Mathematica) paclet for Tries with Frequencies implemented in Java.
+This Wolfram Language paclet provides an implementation of a system of functional parsers.